romandev/node-addon-api/doc/async_context.md

 # AsyncContext

 The `AsyncWorker` class may not be appropriate for every scenario, because with those the async execution still happens on the main event loop.
 When using any other async mechanism, introducing a new class `AsyncContext` is necessary to ensure an async operation is properly tracked by the runtime.
-The class provides `MakeCallback()` method to properly restore the correct async execution context.
+The `AsyncContext` class provides `MakeCallback()` method to properly restore the correct async execution context.

 ## Methods